sergiup592/lotery_analysis/README.md

 ## Overview
 A Python-based lottery number analysis system that provides tools for analyzing historical lottery data and generating number combinations.
 This system includes pattern analysis, probability estimation, and comprehensive statistical reporting capabilities.

-**Important Disclaimer:** This system is for academic and entertainment purposes only.
-It cannot predict lottery numbers or increase chances of winning.
-All lottery draws are completely random and independent events.

 ## Features
 - Historical data analysis
 - Pattern recognition and analysis